Connway/Shibboleth/src/Dependencies/DEPENDENCY_README.txt

 This folder contains libraries that are slightly modified.
 I have also added a custom config header for projects that require them.

+Dependencies with modifications will be tagged with $MODIFICATION in the source code.
+Dependencies that have been modified, but not updated to have the tag are listed below.

 While not that much different than the original source, these packages ARE NOT the original source.